Ollama Integration with GoLangGraphΒΆ

 ollama_data:

-- Custom Tools: Implement domain-specific tools for your agents
+- Custom Tools: Add domain-specific tools for your agents

 - Advanced Workflows: Build complex multi-agent systems